merkeg/general-shortener/README.md

 # general-shortener

-This application is to shorten links, texts (Markdown supported) and files into short and easy to read `slugs` This image doesn't need any persistent storage.
-Everything is saved on s3 and redis.
-Configuration will be set with environment variables
+This application is to shorten links, text (with markdown support) and files into short and easy to read `slugs` Configuration will be set with environment variables:

 ### Adding new content